Battle of Shimonoseki Straits: Battle

-Under the sanction by Minister Pruyn, in an apparent swift response to the attack on Pembroke, Comdr.
+After the attack on Pembroke, American Minister to Japan Robert Pruyn sanctioned a retaliatory mission after conferring with Commander David McDougal of the USS Wyoming.
+Comdr.
 McDougal called all hands at 4:45 a.m. on July 14, 1863, and Wyoming got under way 15 minutes later for the strait.
 After a two-day voyage, she arrived off the island of Himeshima on the evening of 15 July and anchored off the south side of that island.

 At five o'clock in the following morning, Wyoming weighed anchor and steamed toward the Strait of Shimonoseki.
 She went to general quarters at nine, loaded her pivot guns with shell, and cleared for action.
 The warship entered the strait at 10:45 and beat to quarters.
 Soon, three signal guns boomed from the landward, alerting the batteries and ships of Lord Mori of Wyomings arrival.

 At about 11:15, after being fired upon from the shore batteries, Wyoming hoisted her colors and replied with her 11 in pivot guns.
 Momentarily ignoring the batteries, McDougal ordered Wyoming to continue steaming toward a bark, a steamer, and a brig at anchor off the town of Shimonoseki.
 Meanwhile, four shore batteries took the warship under fire.
 Wyoming answered the Japanese cannon "as fast as the guns could be brought to bear," while shells from the shore guns passed through her rigging.

 USS Wyoming then passed between the brig and the bark on the starboard hand and the steamer on the port, steaming within pistol shot range.
 One shot from either the bark or brig struck near Wyomings forward broadside gun, killing two men and wounding four.
 Elsewhere on the ship, a Marine was struck dead by a piece of shrapnel.